Washington State University: The university department does not require GRE scores.

 By time of admission, applicants are required to have completed a B.S. and/or M.S. degree in a branch of engineering, mathematics, or quantitative life sciences.

 Applicant will receive their verbal and quantitative scores immediately after applicant take the GRE.
+Applicant may self-report those to complete their application for review.
 So technically, applicant could take their GRE on the deadline day

 Only one application fee is required for two programs.
 Applicant will only need to request one GRE and TOEFL from ETS for UCSD.